How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 Once those second sets of leaves appear, water with a gentle spray from a watering can or hose when needed, usually every 1-2 days.

-If your seedlings start to outgrow their containers before they’re ready to be planted outdoors, you’ll need to transplant them into a larger container while still growing inside.
+If your seedlings start to outgrow their containers before they’re ready to be planted outdoors, you’ll need to transplant them into a larger container while they’re still growing inside.
 It’s important to give the roots more room to grow.

 After all danger of frost has passed, you can begin “hardening off” your plants before transplanting them into the garden.

+Strawflowers do well in most soils as long as it is well-draining.
 Add mulch to the bed before planting to help retain soil moisture and even soil temperatures.

 Once the strawflower plants are acclimated to the extreme temperatures, transplant the seed starts to the garden once the threat of frost has passed.